Our Program

 -

-The program differs from doctoral internship training in that internship
+The Residency program differs from Pre-doctoral Internship training in

-provides the generalist profession wide competencies that prepare a psychologist
+that Internship provides the generalist profession-wide competencies that

-for focused training in behavioral integration.
-The Providence Oregon
+prepare a psychologist for focused training in behavioral integration,

-Psychology Residency builds on generalist training and provides advanced
+while the Residency builds on that generalist training to provide advanced

 and focused training that prepares the resident to work in a variety of

-integrated care settings.
-The following areas of focused advanced training
+The following areas of focused advanced training distinguish our residency

-distinguish our residency program from internship training and from other
+program from internship training and from other postdoctoral training programs:

 - Review of foundational research that defines the benefit and best practice